 5.2.1 General

-Editor's Note: This clause outlines the general aspect of common security procedures.
+This clause describes the security requirements and the procedures that are commonly applied for the all kinds of communication modes, i.e. unicast, groupcast and broadcast, the NR PC5 supports.

 5.2.2 Requirements

 Editor's Note: This clause lists up the requirements that can commonly apply for all the modes over NR based PC5 reference point